rvijay333/RISC-V-Talent-Development-Program/README.md

 # RISC-V Internship program powered by SAMSUNG and VSD

-### This RISC-V Internship  is based on RISC-V architecture and uses open-source tools to teach students about VLSI Design and RISC-V. The instructor and guide for this internship is KUNAL GHOSH sir, Founder of VLSI SYSTEM DESIGN .
+### This RISC-V Internship is based on RISC-V architecture and uses open-source tools to teach students about VLSI Design and RISC-V. The instructor and guide for this internship is KUNAL GHOSH sir, Founder of VLSI SYSTEM DESIGN.

 ---